Senior Exit Requirement (Comprehensive Requirement)

 - SOCY 196S-01 Banana Slugs and Black Panthers: Revolutionary Political Activism at UCSC and Beyond - with Professor Hiroshi Fukurai (In-Person)

-- SOCY 196S-02 Race, Somatics, and Food Pedagogies - with Professor Naya Jones (Hybrid)
+- SOCY 196S-02 Embodying Food Justice - with Professor Naya Jones (Hybrid)

-- SOCY 196S-03 CA and the Quest for Health Equity - with Professor Alicia Riley (Hybrid)
+- SOCY 196S-03 Global Platform Capitalism and Its Discontent - with Professor Mengyang "Zoe" Zhao (Hybrid)

-- Students who apply by the priority deadline, listed in Step 2, will have their applications reviewed and responded to between November 4-9.
+- Students who apply by the November 9th priority deadline will have their applications reviewed and responded to between November 9-15.

-- Applications received after the priority deadline will be reviewed and responded to on a rolling basis (typically within three business days of less).
+- Applications received after the priority deadline will be reviewed and responded to on a rolling basis, typically within 4-5 business days.

 Archive of Senior Seminars: